Woodsworth College, Toronto: Student residence

 Woodsworth Residence opened in 2004 and was designed by the architectural firm Architects Alliance.
-The residence, located at 321 Bloor Street West, towers over the Perly-Rae gates at the northern entrance of the St. George Campus.
+The residence, located at 321 Bloor Street West, towers over the Perly-Rae gates at the northern entrance of the St. George campus.
 The building is a 17-storey glass tower housing 371 students.

 Prior to the construction in 2004 of the Woodsworth College undergraduate residence, the site at 321 Bloor Street was occupied by the Graduate Student Residence, also known as the St. George Apartments.
 The four-storey U-shaped residence, built in 1926, was designed by the firm of Paisley & Marani and was in the City of Toronto's Inventory of Heritage Properties.
 In 2000, a new residence was built for graduate students at the Graduate House on Harbord St.

 Woodsworth College Residence has a student council (Woodsworth Residence Council) composed of students who live in the residence including floor/house reps.

-There are classrooms in the basement of the residence.
-Some of the courses are offered by the Rotman School of Management and include courses in business law, accounting and finance.
+Woodsworth College Residence is a mixed-use building.
+While the upper floors are dedicated to student housing, the ground floor accommodates Rotman Commerce's Academic Services.
+The ground floor also contains a commercial lease facing Bloor Street West.
+Lecture halls and classrooms occupy the basement of the building, which are used by the Rotman School of Management.

 Students' association

 The Woodsworth College Students' Association (WCSA) is the representative body of students at the college.

 The association's board consists of its president, six vice-presidents, and twenty-four directors.

 WCSA organizes events such as orientation (Orientation Week) for first-year students, weekly WCSA Wednesdays, the annual Red Party along with the year-end Woodsworth Gala (Formal).
 It also provides a great number of services and activities throughout the year.

-The office of the WCSA is located at: WW 103, 119 St. George St., Toronto, Ontario, Canada.
+The office of the WCSA is located at: WW 103, 119 St. George Street, Toronto, Ontario, Canada.